rust-lang-ua/rustcamp/3_ecosystem/README.md

-Write a 📰 [CLI] tool for stripping 📰 [JPEG] images 📰 [metadata][21] and minimizing their size (a simplified analogue of 📰 [tinyjpg.com]).
+Write a 📰 [CLI]⏱1.5h tool for stripping 📰 [JPEG]⏱2h images 📰 [metadata][21]⏱0.25h and minimizing their size (a simplified analogue of 📰 [tinyjpg.com]⏱0.25h).

 Requirements:
-- Accept input list of files and remote 📰 [URL]s via: either 📰 [CLI] arguments, 📰 [STDIN], or read it from a specified file (📰 [EOL]-separated).
+- Accept input list of files and remote 📰 [URL]⏱0.5hs via: either 📰 [CLI]⏱1.5h arguments, 📰 [STDIN]⏱0.5h, or read it from a specified file (📰 [EOL]⏱0.75h-separated).
 - Allow configuring how much images are processed at the same time.
 - Allow configuring the output directory to store processed images in.
-- Allow configuring the output 📰 [JPEG] quality of processed images.
+- Allow configuring the output 📰 [JPEG]⏱2h quality of processed images.
-- Read configuration with ascending priority from: a file (format is on your choice), 📰 [environment variables][22], 📰 [CLI] arguments.
+- Read configuration with ascending priority from: a file (format is on your choice), 📰 [environment variables][22]⏱1.5h, 📰 [CLI]⏱1.5h arguments.
 All are optional for specifying.
 - Support `RUST_LOG` environment variable, allowing granular tuning of log levels per module.
 - Print execution time in logs, so it's easy to see how much which operation takes during the execution.

 If you have enough time after implementing base requirements, consider to add the following to your solution:
-- Allow configuring download speed limit for images from remote 📰 [URL]s.
+- Allow configuring download speed limit for images from remote 📰 [URL]⏱0.5hs.
 - Cover your implementation with unit and E2E tests.
-- Support 📰 [PNG] images as well.
+- Support 📰 [PNG]⏱1.5h images as well.
 - Add comprehensive documentation to your code.